 The “F41E” sofa on wheels, distributed by Tecta – (photo source: tecta.de)

 What do you think about it?
-Do you have my opinion and Wassily is your favorite piece, or is there something else that impressed you more?
+Do you agree with me and Wassily is your favorite piece, or is there something else that impressed you more?
 Write everything that you want in the comments!

 If you liked this article, I suggest you also the previous #ICONS: Ludwig Mies van der Rohe!